A Director at Washington Prime Group (WPG) is Buying Shares

 The company has a one-year high of $5.72 and a one-year low of $2.17.

-In the last 30 days, insiders have sold $20.04K worth of WPG shares and purchased $320.2K worth of WPG shares.
+In the last 30 days, insiders have sold $20.04K worth of WPG shares and purchased $449.2K worth of WPG shares.
+The insider sentiment on Washington Prime Group has been neutral according to 15 insider trades in the past three months.
+This sentiment is higher than the average sentiment of company insiders in this sector.

 Robert Laikin’s trades have generated a -30.5% average return based on past transactions.
 DailyInsider proprietary algorithm detects trades by the most influential insiders and selects attractive trading opportunities daily.
 To subscribe to the DailyInsider visit this page.